developer-omkar-shinde/frontend-notes/most_asked_js_interview_questions.md

 </details>

-## 🚀 What is debouncing and throttling? ✅
+## 🚀 What are debouncing and throttling? ✅

 ## 🚀 What are some common JavaScript security vulnerabilities, and how do you prevent them?